bowmanjd/pscargastalk/slides/slides.md

 [click] Note this convenient way of selecting a property from each element in an array.
 No verbose iteration necessary.

 [click] And there we have it.
 You probably wondered what ordering the Sort-Object cmdlet uses.
-As you can see hear,
+As you can see here,

 [click] it always sorts